sebastiantoh/tp/docs/DeveloperGuide.md

   * Cons: We must ensure that whenever the meeting objects in the `UniqueMeetingList` changes, the changes are reflected to the `MonthlyListMap` to keep the data reliable.

+##### Aspect: Whether to use month only or month and year to identify a unique month
 * **Alternative 1 (current choice):** Use month and year to identify a unique month.
   * Pros: Easy to identify a unique month.
   * Cons: Special care is needed to get the previous month when the current month is January as the year has to be decreased by 1 too.
 An additional parameter, year, for user to type.